 Ants are a highly evolved species with exceptional survival instincts which is why the species is so successful.
 Disease carrying pharaoh ants in Canada are some of the worst ant infestations particularly for their ‘Budding’ or splitting behavior.

 Pharaoh ants are tiny (averaging about 1.5 to 2 millimeters in length) which enables them to invade every nook and cranny in the home including in ceilings, bed linen, in between books, in wall electrical outlets and other difficult to reach areas.
 These ants look similar to the thief ant but the former is identified by its two nodes between the thorax and abdomen.
-So, if you suspect pharaoh ants you need to call ant extermination company as soon as possible.
+The baiting technique is particularly necessary especially if dealing with pharaoh ants in an apartment or condo.

 Splitting Colonies with Multiple Queens